seeebbii/README.md/README.md

 ### My name is Haseeb Zafar, and I'm ...

->🧡 A Full stack Software Developer.
+>🧡 A Full Stack Software Developer.
->💻 A Freelancer.
+💻 A freelance I/T consultant.
-📚 Computer Science Student.
+📚 Studying Computer Science at Ontario Tech University.
+😎 President of the Computer Science Club at Ontario Tech University.

 ## 📈 Github Stats